nedbat/coveragepy/doc/config.rst

 Environment variables can be substituted in by using dollar signs: ``$WORD`` or ``${WORD}`` will be replaced with the value of ``WORD`` in the environment.
 A dollar sign can be inserted with ``$$``.
+If you want to raise an error if an environment variable is undefined, use a question mark suffix: ``${WORD?}``.
-Missing environment variables will result in empty strings with no error.
+Otherwise, missing environment variables will result in empty strings with no error.

 Many sections and values correspond roughly to commands and options in the :ref:`command-line interface <cmd>`.